CoJaques/Saloon/README.md

 ##### Command-Line Arguments for Server

+- `-UP, --UniPort` : The unicast port of the server for receiving client messages.
+Default is set as per `1312`.
 - `-MP, --MultiPort` : The multicast port of the server for broadcasting messages.
-Default is set as per `Utils.MULTICAST_PORT`.
-- `-UP, --UniPort` : The unicast port of the server for receiving client messages.
-Default is set as per `Utils.UNICAST_PORT`.
+Default is set as per `1313`.
 - `-M, --MultiCastAddress` : The multicast address used by the server.
-Default is `Utils.DEFAULT_MULTICAST`.
+Default is `239.1.1.1`.
 - `-A, --Adapter` : Specify the network adapter to use for handling multicast traffic.

 ---